MarcusB86/PursuitLabs-ILP/readme.md

 ## **Introduction**

-Bubble sort is a method used in javascript fo sorting elements in an array.
+Bubble sort is sorting algorithm that works by iterating through a list, compares adjacent elements and swaps them if they are in the wrong order.
+The iteration is repeated until the list is sorted.

+### **Learning Objective**